tachyonicClock/COMPX556/COMPX556/sc2_siege/README.md

 https://github.com/BurnySc2/python-sc2

-> Enabling the UI requires the full version of star craft to be installed with
+> Enabling renders requires the full version of SC2 to be installed with
-> wine and Battle.net.
-To tell the python-sc2 library to use the bots must be
+> through and Battle.net (using WINE on linux). python-sc2 will enable the renderer if it is
 > run with the appropriate environment variables.
 >
 > ```